Joanne McCarthy (basketball): Early life

 McCarthy was born on October 26, 1974, in the village of Orland Park, Illinois, a suburb of Chicago.
 She is the third of four sisters: Lynette, Jenny and Amy.
 Her sister, Jenny, is an actress and former Playboy Playmate, and actress Melissa McCarthy is a cousin of the McCarthy sisters.
 The family has German, Irish, and Polish ancestry.
 Growing up she went to St. Turibius Elementary, and the family lived in a two-bedroom until they could afford to expand it with additional bedrooms.
 She had a Catholic upbringing on Chicago's South Side.
 Her parents, Dan and Linda McCarthy of Orland Park, encouraged all of their kids to be active in high school sports: Lynette ran track; Jenny played softball; and both Amy and Joanne chose basketball.
-The sisters did gymnasts and bowling as youths.
+The sisters did gymnastics and bowling as youths.
 Dan was a steel plant foreman, who sometimes juggled three jobs to send his children to private Catholic schools.
 Lisa worked out of the home as a beautician.

 Joanne attended Mother McAuley Liberal Arts High School where she starred in basketball.
 Mother McAuley, which was the largest American all-girls school with 1,915 students during McCarthy's senior season, was a volleyball powerhouse.
 In 1989, the school made the IHSA Class AA final four in basketball with McCarthy.
 As a junior, she was a member of the Mother McAuley 1991 girls Class AA state championship team.
 She was a teammate with her sister Amy at Mother McAuley.